inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

-# Unit of work
+# Unit of Work

-The unit of work is used to group multiple service operations into a single atomic unit.
+The Unit of Work pattern is used to group multiple service operations into a single atomic unit.
 The Unit of Work maintains a list of operations and coordinates the commit, indexing and task execution.

-The main purpose of the Unit of Work in Invenio is to coordinate when the database transaction commit is called, and ensure tasks that have to run after the transaction are executed (such as indexing and running celery tasks).
+The main purpose of the Unit of Work pattern in InvenioRDM is to coordinate when the database transaction commit is called, and ensure tasks that have to run after the transaction are executed (such as indexing and running celery tasks).